A reader asks: what will this actually run me?

 Do I need a permit to remove a tree?

-Some cities require a permit, especially for large or protected trees, so check local rules first.
+Some cities require a permit, especially for large or protected species.
+Check with your municipality before scheduling any removal work.

 What is the average price to cut down a tree?